DimasDMM/transformers/README.md

 With this repository, there are some commands in Bash to run the Python code in a Docker container.
 Anyway, you can find all the Python scripts at [./code](./code)

-You can see the code execution step by step in the notebooks (see folder [./notebooks](./notebooks)).
+You can see the code execution step by step in the notebook [Infer masked token with BERT](./notebooks/Infer-masked-token-with-BERT.ipynb).
 Additionally, the notebooks are available at Kaggle:
 - https://www.kaggle.com/dimasmunoz/infer-masked-token-with-bert

 ### Commands